How the system works

 • Third-country nationals who hold a residence permit or residence card issued by a Schengen country.

-The Entry Exit System is expected to be operational from autumn 2025.
+The Entry/Exit System is expected to be operational from October 2025.
 You can find more information about the Entry Exit System on the official website of the European Union.